larsks/blog.oddbit.com-posts/2015-02-11-installing-novadocker-with-devstack.md

 ## Start the installation

-So, no we're all ready to roll!
+So, now we're all ready to roll!

     $ ./stack.sh
     [Call Trace]